-It focuses on sober, serious reporting on–as well as analysis of–firearms policy and politics.
+It focuses on sober, serious reporting on–as well as analysis of–firearms policy and politics to accomplish those goals.
 No hot takes.
 No screaming.
 No manipulating.
 Just reporting.

 The Reload aims to be the best place to find fair and discerning reporting on firearms and how they intersect with politics.
 By applying rigorous journalistic standards and speaking to both experts and advocates from all sides of the gun debate, we hope to produce accurate and compelling reporting.
 We are credentialed by the House of Representatives Press Gallery and a member of the Society of Professional Journalists.

 Most of our coverage is and will always remain free in order to fulfill our mission of better informing the public about firearms, how they work, who owns them, and why.
 But keeping an independent publication afloat does cost a lot of money.
 The Reload relies on its paid members to make the in-depth coverage and on-the-ground reporting we provide possible.

 If you believe in what The Reload is doing and want to help it not just survive but thrive, you should become a paid member.
-In addition to supporting the site, you’ll get an extra exclusive newsletter each week as well as access to exclusive posts, commenting privileges, and special Q&A sessions.
+In addition to supporting the site, you’ll get an extra members-only newsletter each week as well as access to exclusive posts, commenting privileges, and special Q&A sessions.

 Stephen Gutowski was the only journalist to be featured on the cover of Time Magazine’s Guns in America edition.
 You can listen to him explain the motivations for pursuing gun politics and policy as a beat that eventually lead him to found The Reload in the interview with Time Magazine posted below.

 In his role as a CNN Contributor, Stephen Gutowski regularly appears on national television and radio to discuss his reporting and give his analysis of the latest gun news.
 He has appeared on a wide range of outlets including CNBC, Fox News, NPR, Voice of America, WMAL, and C-SPAN.
 He also gives speeches at conferences and on-campus at schools including The University of Michigan and Carnegie Mellon University.